sap-tutorials/Tutorials/tutorials/cp-ui5-webide-debug/cp-ui5-webide-debug.md

 },
 ```

-The controller code should like as follows now:
+The controller code should look like this now:
 ![logger](./logger.png)